 Introduction

-Increasing training improves aerobic ability and contributes beneficial adaptations in metabolic and cardiopulmonary function.
+Regular training improves aerobic ability and contributes to better heart and lung function.
 International clinical guidelines strongly recommend regular exercise as an effective non-pharmacological method for cardiovascular disease prevention (Zachariah and Alex, 2017).

 What are the Benefits of Exercise for Cardiovascular Health?